ay-lab/GhmCN/README.md

 python run_models_EGA.py -c B00 -rf 0
 ```

-This will run our model for the cell line E116 for the classification task.
-The inputs to these flags can be changed so that the model can run for different cell lines (`-c`) as well as for either classification or regression (`-rf 0` or `-rf 1` respectively).
+This will run the model for the `B00` cell type using the classification task.
+The inputs to these flags can be changed so that the model can run for different cell lines (`-c`) as well as for either classification (`-rf 0`) or regression (`-rf 1`).
 Check inside each script for additional flag options.

 ## 4. Running GNNExplainer (Visualizing Results)
 After the models have been trained, and the scores reported, you can run our expanded implementation of [`GNNExplainer`](https://arxiv.org/abs/1903.03894).
 You can select an specific node (`-n`) you want explained or can provide a gene name (`-gn`) of interest, excluding genes located in chrX, chrY and chrM.